zrh99199/stevezhu.github.io/_posts/2022-04-14-SteveZhu-HW-1.md

 ```
 {% include temp_coef_plot.html %}

-### Question 2: Which part of the world has the largest standard deviation in temperature?(Or which part's temperature varys more often than others)
+### Question 2: Which countries have the largest standard deviation in temperature?(Or which part's temperature varys more often than others)
 To find out the answer, I want to build a choropleths

 *Write a function to get data from the database*